 Forced to Purchase GAP, Extended Warranty or Pre-Paid Maintenance for Financing Approval

 Finance managers often lie and falsely tell buyers that the “bank requires you to buy these to qualify for financing.”
 This is false.
 Dishonest finance managers will try to sell aftermarket products that have high margins and large commissions such as GAP, extended warranty plans, vehicle service contracts, rust protection, paint protection, dent and ding repair and pre-paid maintenance plans.
 Banks do not require customers to buy these after market products, and these products are not required to be purchased for financing to be approved.

 Being required to buy these expensive products can add thousands to the price, and hundreds to a monthly payment.
 If you were tricked into buying these products based on false representations, Whitney, LLP can help.

-If you were a victim of problems at a car dealership and need help dealing with a dishonest dealership, or a dishonest car dealership deceived or cheated you, call Whitney, LLP today for your Free Consultation.
+If you were a victim of problems at a car dealership and need help dealing with a dishonest dealership, or a dishonest car dealership deceived or cheated you, call Whitney, LLP today for your Legal Consultation.
 Dealerships often ignore customer complaints when the customer is not represented by an attorney, or settle claims for far less than they are worth.

 At Whitney, LLP, our lawyers can examine your car contract for fraud, at no cost to you.
 We may be able sue the car dealership that deceived you and either unwind the deal, recover compensation, or both.
-For your Free Consultation, call Whitney, LLP at 410 583 8000.
+For your Legal Consultation, call Whitney, LLP at 410 583 8000.